 The MS is a 30-credit degree program that can be completed in as few as 12-months based on successful completion of the core curriculum and a project.
 The PhD program involves completing the core curriculum, a doctoral qualifying exam, a set of elective courses tailored to the student’s research program and a PhD thesis.

 Yes, you can apply directly for a PhD program.
 The designation as a PhD student involves you completing the core MDI courses at a minimum GPA level followed by a PhD qualifying exam based on those courses.
-PhD students will also interface with UB’s new Computational Data-enabled Science and Engineering graduate program, providing intensive training in all facets of computational data science that would be of value to both experimental and computational materials scientists.

 All applicants must complete an online application, upload transcripts, and provide a personal statement and resume.
 GRE scores are required for admission to the PhD program.
 Letters of Recommendation are required for the MS and PhD programs.
 International students are required to submit proof of English language proficiency.